-As you shop, you'll get a Wikibuy popup page that shows you all of the great deals on the internet for the product you're looking to buy.
+As you shop, you'll get a Wikibuy notification popup page that shows you all of the great deals on the internet for the product you're looking to buy.
 Also, it'll show you top alternatives to the product you're looking at.
 Your Wikibuy page even shows you the Amazon reviews and other user reviews for the product, including YouTube reviews and professional reviews.

 This makes comparison shopping super easy – especially when it comes to stores like Amazon where you can choose from multiple sellers on many items.
 If Wikibuy finds a better offer, it will appear on your screen in just seconds, saving you lots of time.

 Once you click on the better deal you're free to add it to your cart.
 Also, Wikibuy will instantly find any applicable coupon codes and discounts and automatically apply the best usable code to your order for even more money savings.

 Wikibuy goes one step further and helps you earn credits for shopping when you access stores and shop through the Wikibuy portal.
-As with Rakuten, Wikibuy has cashback percentages you can earn from each store when you shop.
+As with Rakuten, Wikibuy has percentages you can earn from each store when you shop.

-When I searched Wikibuy deals for this article, I found a 9% cashback offer from JCPenney and a 3% cashback offer from Microsoft.
-You can go to the Wikibuy homepage to find current cashback shopping offers.
+When I searched Wikibuy deals for this article, I found a 9% rewards offer from JCPenney and a 3% rewards offer from Microsoft.
+You can go to the Wikibuy homepage to find current reward shopping offers.

-After you've earned your cashback credits, you can use your credits to purchase gift cards to popular stores on Wikibuy – it's free money.
+After you've earned your reward credits, you can use your credits to purchase gift cards to popular stores on Wikibuy – it's free money.

 You can find the complete list of stores Wikibuy monitors by searching on the Wikibuy website